Modern Human Slavery: Our position

 Commercial organisations in the UK with an annual turnover of at least £36 million are required to publish a modern slavery statement as per Section 54 of the Modern Slavery Act 2015.
 Whilst Brunel Pension Partnership is currently exempt from this requirement, we are voluntarily publishing this statement to comply with best practice.

-There are an estimated 40 million people globally classified as being victims of modern human slavery, of which 136,000 live in the UK 1.
+As at mid-2024, there were an estimated 49.6 million people globally classified as being victims of modern human slavery, of which 136,000 lived in the UK 1.

 Furthermore, in the UK alone there are £13bn of goods imported each year that are likely to have been produced through forced labour.
 Brunel Pension Partnership is committed to respecting human rights across our operations, our supply chain and our investments.
 We understand that modern human slavery can take many forms (including but not limited to human trafficking, forced labour debt bondage, descent-based slavery, slavery of children and forced and early marriage), and is likely to be in the supply chain of many, if not all, companies.